wooriapt79/mulberry-/Mulberry CSA/README.md

 **Signature:** CSA Kbin

 ---
+# Mulberry CSA
+Chief System Architect (CSA)

+This directory serves as the official architectural and governance entry point for the Mulberry Project.

+The CSA is responsible for system coherence, risk boundaries, and alignment between technology, policy, and social impact.

+Role: Chief System Architect (CSA)
+Signature: CSA Kbin

+---

+## 📌 CSA Documentation Navigation

+- **CSA Statement**
+  → Defines the authority, responsibility, and accountability of the CSA
+  (`CSA_STATEMENT.md`)

+- **CSA Policy & Pilot Context**
+  → Materials prepared for local government and institutional review
+  (to be expanded)

+- **System Architecture & Governance**
+  → Structural overview of Mulberry OS and its cooperative model
+  (to be expanded)

+---
 ## [EN] Purpose of the CSA Space

 The CSA Space exists to define, protect, and explain the **system-level logic** of the Mulberry Project.